flipkart-incubator/android-inline-youtube-view/README.md

 # inline-youtube-view

 YouTube component for Android, iOS and React.
-This is a suite of utilitiy libraries around using YouTube inside your Android, iOS or React Native app.
+This is a suite of utility libraries around using YouTube inside your Android, iOS or React Native app.

 # youtube-android